-Seven Mile Beach was named one of the best beaches in the region by Caribbean Travel + Life and the 4th best beach in the Caribbean by Trip Advisor.
+Seven Mile Beach was named one of the best beaches in the region by Caribbean Travel + Life, and the 4th best beach in the Caribbean by Trip Advisor.
+The white sand, great restaurants, several fun beach bars, and many activities to choose from, Seven Mile Beach is one of the main reasons people come to Grand Cayman.

 This was the view from our condo.
 It’s hard to beat this white sand and crystal clear, turquoise water.